-The CIS department has online and hybrid courses that are designed with the same standards of academic excellence as the face to face classes that meet on campus.
+The CIS department has online, hybrid and Hyflex courses that are designed with the same standards of excellence as our face to face classes that meet on campus.
 This course is an online class, which will require more study and student effort than is usually required in a traditional face-to-face course.
-In order to be successful in this course, students should be willing to put in at least twice as much time as they would spend in a face-to-face section because it will require more reading, research and online collaboration.
+In order to be successful in this course, students should be willing to put inat least twice as much time as they would spend in a face-to-face section because it will require more reading, research and online collaboration.
 This course requires at least the same level of rigor as a traditional course and additionally requires that the student can work independently, solve problems, communicate and participate in a professional manner.
+This class has lecture quizzes and written assignments as well as a lab component and a group project.